 Local governments must use this website to upload their documentation and apply for Climate Smart Communities (CSC) certification.
-Visit the Getting Started page for details on the steps involved.
+Visit the Getting Started page and the Certification Application User Guide for details on the steps involved.

 Local governments should follow the guidelines and requirements below for the process of applying to be designated a Certified Climate Smart Community:

 Local governments can submit documentation at any point in time in the municipal dashboard, but the review of applications will occur on a set schedule each year; this schedule is referred to as the application cycle.
 Points are not awarded on a rolling basis.

 When an applicant has completed a combination of actions that meet minimum requirements for one of the certification levels, a notification in the municipal dashboard will appear, indicating that the applicant can submit the application.
 Applicants cannot submit an application that does not, at minimum, meet the requirements for the bronze level.
 Certifications are announced according to the dates indicated in each year's application cycle.